Sarasota County reimplements red tide warnings at multiple beaches

 Now, Parsons and other researchers are studying to see how the runoff of freshwater from Hurricane Ian will impact the strength of the blooms.

 "[Karenia brevis] don't like freshwater.
 So as we have freshwater continuing to discharge from all the rainfall and the flooding with Hurricane Ian, those conditions may not be favorable to red tide if the water is still too fresh as they move towards the coastline.
-So that won't be good for them," said Parsons.
+So that won't be good for them," Parsons said.

 However, he said it's possible the runoff could have the opposite effect as well.

-"If the waters are diluting and they're mixing with the ocean water, maybe there are enough nutrients left in the water salty enough that that could actually help them grow, which could intensify the bloom," said Parsons.
+"If the waters are diluting and they're mixing with the ocean water, maybe there are enough nutrients left in the water salty enough that that could actually help them grow, which could intensify the bloom," Parsons said.

 Parsons said researchers will also be comparing what they're seeing in the aftermath of Hurricane Ian to how Hurricane Irma impacted red tide.